-- Working as part of the wider team to support BMA members and staff. - Assisting other members of the library & evidence support team with technical issues. - Working with BMA Technology Services as required. - Committed to setting and maintaining high standards of service delivery. - No direct line management or budget management.
+- Working as part of the wider team to support BMA members and staff. - Assisting other members of the Member development and inclusion team as needs arise. - Committed to setting and maintaining high standards of service delivery. - No direct line management or budget management.